ashuraayisha/dip/README.md

 ![image](https://user-images.githubusercontent.com/72543662/104421431-2dcaf900-5530-11eb-9516-f5d512ac2558.png)

-## 7.Develop a program to find the neighbour of each element in the matrix.
+## 7.Develop a program to find the sum of neighbour of each element in the matrix.
 Here for each elements of the matrix.we are going to find then corresponding sum of matrix. numpy.zeros() or np.zeros Python function is used to create a matrix full of zeroes. numpy.zeros() in Python can be used when you initialize the weights.